For many households, pets are part of the family. Keep your pet safe by preparing BEFORE disaster strikes.

 - Food and Water- Keep at least three days of food in an airtight, waterproof container.
-Store at least three days of water specifically for your pets, in addition to water you need for yourself and your family.
+Store at least three days of water specifically for your pets.

 - Medicines and Medical Records- Keep an extra supply of medicines your pet takes in a waterproof container.
 Place copies of your pet’s registration information, adoption papers, vaccination documents and medical records in a clean plastic bag or waterproof container

-- First Aid Kit – Consult your vet about what is most appropriate, but most kits should include cotton bandage rolls, bandage tape, scissors, antibiotic ointment, flea and tick prevention, latex gloves, isopropyl alcohol and saline solution.
+- First Aid Kit – Include cotton bandage rolls, bandage tape, scissors, antibiotic ointment, flea and tick prevention, latex gloves, Isopropyl alcohol and saline solution.

 - Collar with ID Tag, Harness or Leash – Your pet should wear a collar with its rabies tag and identification at all times.
 Include a backup leash, collar and ID tag in your pet’s emergency supply kit.
-Consider permanent identification such as microchipping and enrolling your pet in a recovery database.
+Consider permanent identification such as microchipping in case your pet gets lost.

 - Pet carrier – If you need to evacuate in an emergency situation, take your pets and animals with you, provided that it is practical to do so.
-In many cases, your ability to do so will be aided by having a sturdy, safe, comfortable crate or carrier ready for transporting your pet.
+Have a sturdy, safe, comfortable crate or carrier ready for transporting your pet.